DSXiangLi/DecryptPrompt/README.md

     - Visual Instruction Tuning with Polite Flamingo
     - Exploring the Impact of Instruction Data Scaling on Large Language Models:  An Empirical Study on Real-World Use Cases
     - Scaling Relationship on Learning Mathematical Reasoning with Large Language Models
+    - WHEN SCALING MEETS LLM FINETUNING: THE EFFECT OF DATA, MODEL AND FINETUNING METHOD
 - 新对齐/微调方案
    - WizardLM: Empowering Large Language Models to Follow Complex Instructions
    - Becoming self-instruct: introducing early stopping criteria for minimal instruct tuning